bw0rth/pync/docs/source/getting-started.rst

           pync('localhost 8000', stdout=f)

 .. note::
-   | During the file transfer there won't be any progress
+   | There won't be any progress indication during the
-   | indication.
+   | file transfer.
-   | The connection will close after the all the data has
+   | The connection will automatically close after all the
-   | been transferred.
+   | data has been transferred.

 Talking To Servers
 ------------------